yetanalytics/dl4clj/README.md

   - check the args as they come in, dispatch once I know its safe, test the pure output
 - collapse overlapping api namespaces
 - add to core use case flows
-- determine how much saftey to build into api fns and core fns
-  - dealing with args coming in as code and objs.

 ## Features